 Initially, Veterans Benefit Games were sold only from May through November each year.
 A change in the legislation authorized the Lottery to sell the games year round, starting in May 2008.
 Fiscal Year 2009 was the first year that included year round sales.

-Net profits from the sale of Kansas Lottery Veterans games are transferred to the state treasury once a year on June 15.
-The transfer is made at the same time as the Lottery makes its monthly transfer to the State Gaming Revenues Fund.
-From the state treasury, the Veterans Benefit funds are distributed directly to the designated programs, according to the percentages in the legislation.
+Prior to FY 2019, net profits from the sale of Kansas Lottery Veterans games were transferred to the state treasury once a year on June 15.
+The transfer was made at the same time as the Lottery made its monthly transfer to the SGRF.
+From the state treasury, the Veterans Benefit funds were distributed directly to the designated programs, according to the percentages in the legislation.